bbauska/W3Cx-2of5/README.md

 Their initial width is simply the width of their content.
 Though it can be changed.

-Margins do not work the same
+Margins do not work the same for static and relative positioned items.

-For static and relative positioned items, margins can be used to adjust an element position and keep neighboring siblings "away".
+Margins can be used to adjust an element position and keep neighboring siblings "away".
 That's our quick assumption about the margins.
-However, when an element is fixed positioned, a given margin *might* be able to move the element but will not move any siblings.
+However, when an element is fixed positioned, a given margin <i>might</i> be able to move the element but will not move any siblings.
 Margins cannot be used to keep siblings "away", to fight crowding.